arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/vscode.md

   </tr>
 </table>

-- You  do all of your data science work within VS Code using Jupyter Notebook.
+- You can do all of your data science work within VS Code using Jupyter Notebook.

 <table>
   <tr>